Mitchell family: Storylines

 When Kathy fakes her death in early 2006 without anyone's knowledge, a 10-year-old Ben (now Charlie Jones) comes to England to live with Phil.
-Phil becomes engaged to Stella Crawford (Sophie Thompson), unaware that she was physically and mentally abusing Ben behind his back, which is revealed on their wedding day.
+Phil gets engaged to Stella Crawford (Sophie Thompson), unaware that she was physically and mentally abusing Ben behind his back, which gets revealed on their wedding day.
 Stella commits suicide in the aftermath.
 The wedding introduces Phil's cousins, Ronnie (Samantha Womack) and Roxy Mitchell (Rita Simons), as wild and fun-loving sisters from Ibiza, who buy the local club, R&R. They are the daughter of Eric's brother, Archie (Larry Lamb), who is introduced in 2008, and has a good relationship with Roxy but a bad one with Ronnie; the reason behind the latter is that Archie had the baby Ronnie had as a teenager adopted out against her will.
 Archie and Peggy, once his sister-in-law, start a relationship soon after he moves to Walford.

 Roxy and Ronnie's relationship becomes complicated when Roxy has a one-night stand with Ronnie's on-off boyfriend, Jack Branning (Scott Maslen), and gets pregnant, giving birth to a daughter that she names Amy Mitchell that November.
 Suzy Branning (Maggie O'Neill), Phil's latest girlfriend, reveals on Christmas Day 2008 that Roxy's husband, Sean Slater (Robert Kazinsky), is not Amy's father, resulting in their divorce.
 Billy marries Honey Edwards (Emma Barton), and have two children together: Janet, who has Down's Syndrome, and William.
 Billy and Honey divorce several years later, and Honey moves away with the children.

 Danielle Jones (Lauren Crace) arrives in the square in 2008, and is soon revealed to be the daughter Ronnie gave up for adoption many years earlier.
 Danielle keeps her identity a secret ("The Secret Mitchell"), until it is discovered by Archie.
 He manipulates her into thinking that Ronnie hated her and would reject her if she knew who she is.
 Archie and Peggy become engaged, and at the wedding reception Danielle reveals her true identity to Ronnie, who refuses to believe her, as Archie had stolen the locket that would have been proof to what Danielle was saying.
 However, Ronnie discovers the locket in her wine glass, and heads off to reunite with her daughter, who is killed by Janine Butcher's (Charlie Brooks) speeding car.

-Sam returns in 2009.
+Sam (played by Danniella Westbrook again) returns in 2009.
 The Mitchells bail her out, but when she flees Walford a few months later, they lose their bail money, which cause them to go bankrupt.
 Archie and his new girlfriend, Janine, prey on their vulnerability and take over the Queen Vic pub.
 On Christmas Day 2009, Archie is murdered by an unknown assailant ("Who Killed Archie?").
 Phil, Peggy, Sam, Ronnie, and Billy are all suspects in the murder, but in the following February Stacey Branning (Lacey Turner) is revealed to be the murderer.